Shekhawati language

 Shekhawati is an Indo-Aryan language of north-eastern Rajasthan, India.
 It belongs to the Rajasthani languages group and is spoken by an estimated three million people in the Shekhawati region, which comprises the Jhunjhunu, Neem-Ka-Thana and Sikar districts according to Census 1931 provided by Government of India.

 A descriptive grammar of Shekhawati was published in 2001.
 The word order of the language is typically SOV, and the phonology is characterised by the presence of implosive consonants and a distinct high tone.

+Shekhawati also has an influence of Haryanvi and it is more or less a dialect of Marwari itself.
+This region's vocabulary has been absorbed from distant lands such as Bombay and Calcutta.
+This is primarily due to distant travelling of Shekhawati Merchants.
+It is also a bridge between Western Marwari and Central Marwari.